Another Year Older

 “Why can’t the tabloids just let her live her life?” said a third guest.

-While the chaos was happening, Logan pulled up in the driveway.
-He looked around and saw that the world descended upon his compound.
+And while the chaos was happening, Logan pulled up in the driveway.
+He took a look around and saw that the world had descended upon his compound.
 Deirdre was nowhere to be found, and the kids were hiding in Leilar’s bedroom.

-Leilar said, “Logan, you better do something quick!
+Upon seeing Logan, Leilar stepped out of the kitchen and said, “Logan, you better do something quick!
 Those newshounds are going to destroy everything!”

-“Don’t worry, I got this,” said Logan.
+“Don’t worry, dad, I got this,” said Logan.
 He then went into the front yard, where most of the action was taking place.
-Deirdre noticed him and said, “They want me to say a few words regarding the kidnapping.
+Deirdre noticed him and said, “They want me to say a few words regarding the kidnapping and rescue of a little girl.
 What do I do?”

 “You say nothing,” said Logan.
-“It’s your birthday, your special day; instead of a nice day on the beach, you’re in a stupid press conference.
+“It’s your birthday, and instead of a nice day on the beach, you’re in a stupid press conference.
 They need to come back when it’s not your birthday.”

-“Then they’re not going to love what he did to that child,” said Logan.
+“Then they’re not going to love what your cousin did to that child,” said Logan.
 “But enough of that.
 They’re not going to turn you into a media circus, not on my watch!”

 “I see,” said Logan.
-He then rushed out the door, yelling, “WHAT IN THE BLOODY YOU-KNOW-WHAT DO YOU THINK YOU’RE DOING???
+He then rushed out the door and approached the reporters, yelling, “WHAT IN THE BLOODY YOU-KNOW-WHAT DO YOU THINK YOU’RE DOING???
 WHERE DO YOU THINK YOU ARE???
 LAS VEGAS?
 ATLANTIC CITY??
 THIS IS MY HOUSE, WHERE I’M ABOUT TO HAVE A VERY IMPORTANT MEETING WITH CLAIRVOYANT FILMS IN LESS THAN AN HOUR!!
 NOW, YOU HAVE FIFTEEN SECONDS TO GET EVERY BLOODY PIECE OF FURNITURE BACK WHERE IT BELONGS AND I WANT ALL THE CAMERAS, PENS, AND PADS IN THE TRASHCAN, AND I WANT YOU ALL OUTTA HERE BEFORE MY WIFE CALLS THE POLICE!!”

-With that, the place immediately cleared out, leaving the guests behind.
-When the news reporters were gone, Logan said, “I suggest we call it a day; there’s no need to continue the party if stuff like this happens.”
+With that, the place immediately cleared out.
+The reporters gathered everything they had and left the house, leaving the guests behind.
+When everyone was gone, Logan said, “I suggest we call it a day; there’s no need to continue the party if stuff like this happens.”

-The groans of the guests signaled disappointment as the party was canceled and everyone was forced to go home.
+The groans of the guests signaled nothing but disappointment as the party was canceled and everyone was forced to go home.

 “Talk about a birthday!
-I barely get home and there’s talk about someone in her family who got busted for kidnapping her as a kid,” Logan complained to Dicky and Andrea.
-He had barely gotten through the door of his house where instead of a birthday party, a press conference was held in his front yard.
-The news topic was about Deirdre’s kidnapper being caught in a town not too far from Victorsville, California.
+I barely get home and there’s talk about someone in her family who got busted for kidnapping her as a kid,” Logan complained as he spoke to Dicky and Andrea on the phone.
+He had barely gotten through the door of his house where instead of a birthday party, there was a press conference being held in his front yard.
+And the news topic was about Deirdre’s kidnapper being caught in a town not too far from Victorville, California.
 “How did this happen?”